Quantum Approximate Optimization Algorithm for Test Case Optimization: Experiment Design

 Following the guideline from~\cite{arcuri2011practical}, we apply statistical tests to evaluate the performance (i.e., \appro) of \ourApproach with different layers (i.e., $p$) and sub-problem sizes (i.e., \subproblemSize), and the baseline approaches.
 We first utilize a non-parametric Kruskal-Wallis H-test to check whether there is a statistical difference among all groups of \appro values obtained by \ourApproach with different configurations or baseline approaches.
 We set the significance level as 0.05.
 A p-value smaller than 0.05 indicates that at least two groups of \appro values are significantly different.

 Next, we apply the Mann-Whitney U test and Vargha and Delaney's \Atwelve effect size to compare all possible pairs of \ourApproach with different configurations, and we also compare \ourApproach with the other baseline approaches respectively.
 We set the significance level as 0.05.
-A p-value less than 0.05 indicates that there is no significant difference between the \appro values of the two selected groups.
+A p-value less than 0.05 indicates that there is a significant difference between the \appro values of the two selected groups.
 In this case, we utilize Vargha and Delaney's \Atwelve statistic as the effect size measure to quantify the magnitude of the difference between the two groups.
 If \Atwelve is 0.5, the result is achieved by chance.
-If \Atwelve is smaller than 0.5, the former corresponding approach performs better than that of the latter one during comparison and vice versa.
+If \Atwelve is smaller than 0.5, the first approach performs better than the second one; otherwise, the second one is better.